crazyseabiscuit/ai_experiment/ai_2022summary.md

 - TOME generative storytelling text context based on power point  https://beta.tome.app/

-GODEL: finetuning phases that require infomration external to the current conversation(e.g., a database or document) to produce good responses
+- GODEL: finetuning phases that require infomration external to the current conversation(e.g., a database or document) to produce good responses

-Multimodal large model
+Multimodal large model ： many person are talking about, it also has good performance such as stableDiffusion, chatGPT, in China there are also many institution, company realse large scaled models, there performance are good recently the industry is focused on if you have a good pretrain model, how to make it best use for subtask for different bussiness scenarios.
+Mutimodel trending : leverage different type of data to improve the subtask, Chinese Academy of Sciences use voice and video data to judge the position of person at night or no enough fiber
+AI design relted works such as image generation, video generation chatGPT and google Lamda almost pass the turing test KG faiththful with Graphe methdology multiple technology are merged together
+Graph transformer is hot, diffusion model, how to merge it in Gragh,fake detection and EDA related task, not traditional graph problem, how to sovle it with grah methdology and GNN

+vision transformer (ViT)
+deepmind protein remodeling  ai + biology

+AI system can be very commonly used, it can do something directly AIGC machine can create, text to picture

 Casual Inference:
 Related topic : AIGC, big model,privacy computing, Gragh and Machine learning Industry hot topic: digital transformation this is another change

+## Bottle neck
+data preporcessing and business, same scenario you still do them again and again most ML models are still memory model, it doesn't perform very well on unseen data, how to explain, how to be small and ROI efficient